AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 CLIENT_SECRET = os.environ.get('CLIENT_SECRET')
 ```

-To authenticate, we take these two variables and make a `POST` request to our authentication endpoint: `https://ims-na1.adobelogin.com/ims/token/v3`.
+Now, these two variables will be used to make a `POST` request to the authentication endpoint: `https://ims-na1.adobelogin.com/ims/token/v3`.
 You need to pass your credentials along with the requested scopes that allow for access to Firefly.
-We can wrap up the entire thing in one simple function:
+All of this can be done in this simple function:

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />